EDCD/EDDI/VoiceAttack-Integration.md

   * {BOOL:Status low fuel} a boolean value indicating whether the commander has less than 25% fuel remaining
   * {TXT:Status fsd status} the current status of the ship's frame shift drive.
 Can be one of "ready", "cooldown", "charging", or "masslock"
   * {BOOL:Status fsd hyperdrive charging} a boolean value indicating whether the FSD is currently charging for a jump to hyperspace.
+  * {BOOL:Status fsd supercruise assist} a boolean value indicating whether FSD supercruise assist (SCA) mode is activated.
+  * {BOOL:Status fsd supercruise boosting} a boolean value indicating whether FSD supercruise overdrive (SCO) mode is activated.
   * {BOOL:Status srv drive assist} a boolean value indicating whether SRV drive assist is active
   * {BOOL:Status srv under ship} a boolean value indicating whether the SRV in within the proximity zone around the ship
   * {BOOL:Status srv turret deployed} a boolean value indicating whether the SRV's turret has been deployed
   * {BOOL:Status srv handbrake activated} a boolean value indicating whether the SRV's handbrake has been activated
+  * {BOOL:Status srv high beams} true if the lights in your SRV are set to the high beam mode.
   * {BOOL:Status scooping fuel} a boolean value indicating whether the ship is currently scooping fuel
   * {BOOL:Status silent running} a boolean value indicating whether silent running is active
   * {BOOL:Status cargo scoop deployed} a boolean value indicating whether the cargo scoop has been deployed